rfay/ddev-from-beginning/slides/presentation.md

 ## System Requirements

+- macOS, Linux, Windows WSL2 or traditional Windows will work
+- Any recent machine will do the job, usually 8GB is the entry point.
 - A Docker provider is required (e.g., Docker Desktop, Docker Engine, or other compatible Docker environments).
 See [DDEV Docker Providers](https://docs.ddev.com/en/stable/users/install/#docker-provider) for details.

 ---